giantswarm/docs/src/content/reference/fleet-management/clusters/introduction_cluster_api.md

   - What other services are needed in a platform to complete Cluster API?
 ---

-The [Cluster API project](https://cluster-api.sigs.k8s.io/) is a K8s sub-project that presents an innovative approach to provisioning, configuring, and managing clusters.
+The [Cluster API project](https://cluster-api.sigs.k8s.io/) is a Kubernetes sub-project that presents an innovative approach to provisioning, configuring, and managing clusters.
 It employs a declarative model, which means that users can define the desired state of their clusters, and the system will automatically work to achieve that state.
 This powerful tool offers a standard mechanism to handle Kubernetes clusters, simplifying operations and increasing efficiency.

 Cluster API leverages the concept of operators and custom resource definitions to manage Kubernetes clusters.
 An operator is essentially a controller that responds to cluster lifecycle events, allowing for automated creation, configuration, and management of clusters.